HQarroum/circular-linked-list/README.md

 }
 ```

+The complexity of both basic and customized lookups is linear `O(n)`.

 ## Removing a node

 To remove a given node from the list, you can pass a pointer to the node you'd like to be removed to the `list_remove_node` function :